JoeZhao84/CryptoArbitrage/spreadArbitrage.md

 Theoretically, the profit is (113 - 111.71) / 111.71 - fees = 115bps - 1bps = 114bps

-Likewise, also to manamge the position both on the 2 exchanges, similar arbitrage can be conducted on the bid side.
+Likewise, also to manage the position both on the 2 exchanges, similar arbitrage can be conducted on the ask side.

 The theoretical profit is (114.5 - 114.44) / 114.44 - fees = 5bps - 1bps = 4bps